alakh0703/Mosquitto-MQTT-Project/README.md

 You can also use different topics, messages, and options for the mosquitto_pub and mosquitto_sub commands.
 For more details, you can refer to the Mosquitto documentation³ or the Mosquitto man pages⁵.

-## Contact

-If you have any questions or feedback, please contact me.